CarmenPopoviciu/protractor-styleguide/README.md

 ## Protractor

-If you've been in the Angular world for long enough, you'll probably remember about the [Angular Scenario Runner] (https://code.angularjs.org/1.2.16/docs/guide/e2e-testing).
+If you've been in the Angular world for long enough, you'll probably remember about the [Angular Scenario Runner] (https://code.angularjs.org/1.2.16/docs/guide/e2e-testing) (also called 'karma e2e').
 The Scenario Runner was originally shipped with Angular as a tool to help developers e2e test their application.
 However, due to some design and maintenance issues, the team decided to not continue with its development and provide a better solution on the long term.
-Currently, the Angular Scenario Runner is deprecated and in maintenance mode, so in case you are using it in your application, you might want to reconsider.
+Currently, the Angular Scenario Runner is deprecated and in maintenance mode, so in case you are using it in your application, you might want to reconsider migrating to protractor.

-The "new" tool for e2e testing your AngularJS application is Protractor.
-Protractor is an e2e test framework build on top of WebDriverJS, which adds some Angular-specific functionality.
+The "new" tool for e2e testing your AngularJS application is called Protractor.
+Protractor is an e2e test framework build on top of WebDriverJS (with some Angular-specific functionality).
+WebDriverJS is the JavaScript api for interacting with Selenium.
+This is actually the biggest advantage over the old Angular Scenario Runner, instead of hacking in the dom using JavaScript, protractor will pretend to be an actual human being who is using your app.

 // TODO what more do we want to say here?